New Delhi: Historic sites, museums and gardens

 In the coming years, a new National War Memorial and Museum will be constructed in New Delhi for ₹4000 million.

 New Delhi is particularly renowned for its beautifully landscaped gardens that can look quite stunning in spring.
-The largest of these include Buddha Jayanti Park and the historic Lodi Gardens.
+The largest of these include Buddha Jayanti Park (part of Delhi Ridge) and the historic Lodi Gardens.
 In addition, there are the gardens in the Presidential Estate, the gardens along the Rajpath and India Gate, the gardens along Shanti Path, the Rose Garden, Nehru Park and the Railway Garden in Chanakya Puri.
 Also of note is the garden adjacent to the Jangpura Metro Station near the Defence Colony Flyover, as are the roundabout and neighbourhood gardens throughout the city.

 The New Delhi Municipal Council (NDMC) area was declared the cleanest in North India, based on solid waste management, access to sanitation and other parameters of cleanliness, under the zone-wise Swachh Survekshan 2017.

 Cityscape

 Rashtrapati Bhavan is the official residence of the President of India.

 Much of New Delhi, planned by the leading 20th-century British architect Edwin Lutyens, was laid out to be the central administrative area of the city as a testament to Britain's imperial ambitions.
 New Delhi is structured around two central promenades called the Rajpath and the Janpath.
 The Rajpath, or King's Way, stretches from the Rashtrapati Bhavan to the India Gate.
 The Janpath (राजपथ), formerly Queen's Way, begins at Connaught Circus and cuts the Rajpath at right angles.
 Nineteen foreign embassies are located on the nearby Shantipath (शांतिपथ), making it the largest diplomatic enclave in India.

 At the heart of the city is the Rashtrapati Bhavan (formerly known as Viceroy's House) which sits atop Raisina Hill.
 The Secretariat, which houses ministries of the government of India, flanks out of the Rashtrapati Bhavan.
 The Parliament House, designed by Herbert Baker, is located at the Sansad Marg, which runs parallel to the Rajpath.
 Connaught Place is a large, circular commercial area in New Delhi, modelled after the Royal Crescent in England.
 Twelve separate roads lead out of the outer ring of Connaught Place, one of them being the Janpath.